10 Places to add to your Bristol Bucket List

 The Clifton Suspension Bridge is easily the city’s most recognisable landmark and is the perfect spot for watching the sun rise or set.
 If you go at night you can see the bridge lit up against the twinkling Bristol skyline – much recommended!
 This famous local landmark shouldn’t be missed by any students.
 There’s also Cabot Tower: climbing Cabot Tower is free and whilst going up might leave you out of breath, the view is definitely worth it.
 The Victorian tower offers some of the best views in the city – from the top you can see the city stretch out into the distance.
 It is easily combined with a trip to the Suspension Bridge.

-This is a must visit restaurant situated in the middle of Bristol’s cultural quarter on Gloucester Road.
-Enjoy the best Lebanese cusine with a range of fresh fruit cocktails and get plenty of food for your buck – a student’s dream.
+Situated in the middle of Bristol’s cultural quarter, Gloucester Road is home to huge number of independent shops and restaurants.
+Enjoy delicious food from around the world, plenty of vegan options and get plenty of food for your buck – a student’s dream.

 3. Be a Culture Vulture:

 Bristol is crammed full of great museums and galleries to visit, especially around the Harbourside.
 There’s something for everyone – from exploring Bristol’s history in the M Shed to visiting the Arnolfini, one of Europe’s leading centres for the contemporary arts.
-There’s also the Bristol Museum (can you spot the Banksy?), the hands-on We The Curious and a newly opened escape room where up to 48 players can compete simulatenously to escape.
+There’s also the Bristol Museum (can you spot the Banksy?), the hands-on We The Curious and an escape room where up to 48 players can compete simultaneously.

 4. Go on a Street Art Tour: